adammcelroy/node-cms-api/README.md

 The server will start on port 3000.
 To confirm it's working, head to your browser and navigate to http://localhost:3000/posts.
 If you receive some JSON back containing an empty `posts` array then you're all set up!

+## Postman Demo
 This repository contains a [Postman](https://www.getpostman.com/) collection that you can import to interact with the API.
-Simply create a new environment with a variable 'url' set to your local URL or the demo URL and you can get start using the imported collection.
+Simply create a new environment with a variable 'url' set to your local URL or the demo URL [https://node-cms-api.herokuapp.com/](https://node-cms-api.herokuapp.com/) and you can get start using the imported collection.

 ## Testing